cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

 **Tags:** exercise omero-figure-2

 ## Omero.figure - Limitations
+[//]: # (Ex1.26 formerly 1.25)
-1. Please try to create a figure in OMERO.figure similar to the figure created in the exercise "Manipulating Stacks - Creating a montage" in FIJI.
+1. Please try to create figures in OMERO.figure similar to the figures created in the exercises "Manipulating Stacks - Creating a montage" and "Manipulating Stacks – Creating an Insert" in FIJI.

-2. Review the exercises on creating inserts, calibration bars, z-projections and so on and think whether it would be (easily) possible to implement them in OMERO.figure as well.
+2. Review the exercises on creating a calibration bar making z-projections and think whether it would be (easily) possible to implement them in OMERO.figure as well.

 **Tags:** exercise omero-figure-3